Milkshiift/annoying-nominal/README.md

 - cute accent colours for checkboxes and selections
 - blurred context menus and backdrops
-- hides many annoyances like the nitro shop, avatar decorations and welcome stickers
+- ~~hides many annoyances like the nitro shop, avatar decorations and welcome stickers~~
-- ~~nitro colour theme friendly~~ (needs a little work after the 10/23 update, not likely to fix)

 ## install